Skip to content

 dtoverlay=vc4-fkms-v3d

-If that doesn't fix it, you can try commenting these lines out:
+If that doesn't fix it, you can try commenting these lines out, resulting in:

 # dtoverlay=vc4-kms-v3d